 #4- Zip-lock Baggies

 We do have some zip-lock bags for emergencies.
-But majority of the time all of my kids food get put in THESE containers for lunches.
-Or I use THESE washable bags (they are BPA free).
+But majority of the time all of my kids food get put in stainless steel containers for lunches and use THESE washable bags (they are BPA free).
 I love that I can pop them in the dishwasher and they can go in the freezer.
 They are great for Finn’s snacks.
 They don’t leak.
 I love them!!

 No microwave.
 Say what?!?
 We did have a microwave in our last home.
 When we moved to this 1100 square foot cape there wasn’t one and we had no desire to get one.
 When we remodeled the kitchen I considered it.
 But really I would rather have more space over a microwave.
 Plus food tastes better heated in the oven and is a gentler way of heating food.
 There is a lot of information out there about if microwaves are “safe” to use or bad for our health.
 I suggest doing your own research, we have opted to do without one.